 Then, there are progressive moral theologians.
 They applaud what they take to be a departure from tradition.
 Fr Charles Curran was a leader in this area.
 He argued that at Vatican II the Church changed its teaching on religious liberty and so could also change her teaching on contraception, in-vitro fertilization, and other matters.

-Among those who believe that it is possible to reconcile Dignitatis humanae with the preceding tradition, are Dom Basile Valuet OSB, Fr.
+Among those who believe that it is possible to reconcile Dignitatis humanaewith the preceding tradition, are Dom Basile Valuet OSB, Fr.
 Brian Harrison, Russell Hittinger, and Barrett Turner.

 The School of Bologna, with its interpretation of how Vatican II stands to the preceding tradition, might figure among those who postulate that there was a rupture.
 Thomas Pink, whose view differs from the authors you mentioned, argues that it is compatible.
 There is a wider plurality of positions.
+Absolutely.
+The Bologna School’s position is close to Murray's.
+It is not happy with the final product.
+It claims that the “real document” consists of the novel parts whereas the late changes made at the behest of the Paul VI detracted from “the real spirit of the council.”

 I disagree with that view.
 Harrison, Valuet, and Hittinger are correct to consider these late changes crucial.
 The bottom line is that the council adopted them.